loregbrw/PacmanGame/README.md

 **Sound Effects:** Sound effects for actions like eating special fruits, dying and more.\
 **Score Tracking:** Keep track of your score as you progress through the game.

+##
+### License
+This project is licensed under the MIT License - see the LICENSE file for details.

 <br>

 > [!NOTE]